D34THNOTE/CSharp_Tut2/README.md

 # JsonConverter

-This project is a using a JSON parsing library to serialize data from the JsonConverter/dane.csv while omitting any duplicates and logging any errors met when reading the students(like missing columns)
+This project is a using a JSON parsing library to serialize data from the file located in: JsonConverter/dane.csv while omitting any duplicate records and logging invalid lines in log.txt created in the bin\Debug\net7.0 folder

-The project may not work until you put the dane.csv file in JsonConverter\JsonConverter\bin\Debug\net7.0
+#HOW_TO_RUN
+I recommend using Visual Studio 2022 and copy this repository, then build the project

+For the default .csv path to work make sure to put it inside \bin\Debug\net7.0 folder created during the build process